 Education and awareness of the dangers of overdosing on Benadryl can help to stop teenagers from carrying out this reckless challenge.

-Donald Trump has called for TikTok to be banned in the US, although ByteDance, the company that owns TikTok, is suing the US administration for doing so.
+At one point, former President Donald Trump called for TikTok to be banned in the U.S., although ByteDance, the company that owns TikTok, is suing the US administration for doing so.

 The Dark Side Of Social Media